lee-hodg/singularity/README.md

+# Theme user guide #

-# Setting the homepage.
+## Setting the homepage. ##

-You need to first create a new `homepage` type of page in the admin, and set the URL to `/` in the meta data.
-Now edit `urls.py` by commenting out the entry for static homepage, and uncommenting
+One of the first tasks you will have after installing the theme is to first create a new `HomePage` type of page in the admin area.
+After doing so, set the URL to `/` in the meta data.
+Now edit the `urls.py` by commenting out the entry for static homepage, and uncommenting the

     url("^$", "mezzanine.pages.views.page", {"slug": "/"}, name="home")

 line.

+## settings.py ##

+Set your Django `SECRET_KEY`.

+## Admin settings ##

+### Blog ###

+This theme comes with the built-in threaded blog comments, which can be ranked (similarly to reddit or stackexchange, comments raise to the top with rank but also decay with time) are are paginated.
+However, if you would like instead to use `Disqus` to manage your comments, simply fill in the `Disqus` public and private keys and your `Disqus` shortname in the comments section of the admin settings area.

+If you use the theme's built-in comments, then you can decide whether you would like your comments ordered by the ranking algorithm or simply by datetime.
+You can modify the `Score order comments` setting to achieve this.

+You can also choose the number of blog posts to be displayed per page with the `Blog posts per page` setting from the Miscellaneous section, and the gradation of colors in the blog's tag-cloud with `Tag Cloud Sizes` setting, also in the Miscellaneous section.

+Need to decide whether to use rating for comments with the `COMMENTS_USE_RATINGS` bool setting, if not they will be ordered by date.
+Need to add the site domains to `ALLOWED_HOSTS`, also set `DEBUG=False`.
+Need to set the database correctly plus `STATIC_ROOT` and `MEDIA_ROOT`.
+The urls file should be set in `ROOT_URLCONF` too. `SECRET_KEY` should be set, probably from env.

+# Theme development guide #

-# Editing the template used by fields_for tag (e.g. in form for blog comment)
+## Editing the template used by fields_for tag (e.g. in form for blog comment) ##

 Copy the file mezzanine.core.templates.includes.form_fields.html to your theme.templates.includes dir.